American Express Interview Experience for SDE (6-months Internship+FTE)

 - Given a string consisting of lowercase letters of the English alphabets, we must split the string into a minimal number of substrings in such a way that no letter occurs more than once in a substring.
 Return the minimum number of substrings.

 - Write a function ‘Solution’ that, given an array, A consisting of N integers, returns the number of fragments of A whose sum equals 0.
 Return -1 if this number exceeds 1,000,000,000.
+This problem is similar to Number of subarrays having sum exactly equal to k.
+Problem link.

 Round 2(Technical): This round went on for 45+ mins.